 Skip to content

-Since there is only one screen on a Brain and it is always connected, you can take a Screen directly from Peripherals.
+Since there is only one screen on a Brain and it is always connected, you can take a Display directly from Peripherals.

 Great!
 Now we have a screen, but how do we draw to it?